lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 =========

 A `~lsst.daf.butler.Formatter` defines how the Data Butler reads raw data from the original files and converts it to the LSST conventions.
-At present, most astronomical data is distributed as FITS files, so you will very likely be creating a subclass of `FitsRawFormatterBase`.
+At present, most astronomical data is distributed as FITS files, so you will very likely be creating a subclass of `FitsRawFormatterBase`, but this is not required.

 Create a file, ``python/lsst/obs/example/rawFormatter.py``, containing an ``ExampleRawFormatter`` derived from the `FitsRawFormatterBase` base class.
 At minimum, you must define a ``translatorClass`` pointing to the ``ExampleTranslator`` you made in :ref:`translator` and a ``filterDefinitions`` pointing to the filter list you created in :ref:`filters`.